About BirdWise

 Species Similarity

-Bird identification difficulty varies substantially across species based on how similar any two species appear.
-We asked our birder colleagues here at the Lab to help us build a dataset of how visually similar each species is to one another.
+Bird identification difficulty varies substantially based on how similar a species is to others.
+For visual ID quizzing, we asked our birder colleagues here at the Lab to help us build a dataset of how visually similar each species is to one another.
 The resulting similarity matrix allows us to quiz you on species that look more and more similar to one another as you progress.
+For sound ID quizzing, difficulty progresses based on collections of like-sounding bird families and custom primary and secondary vocalization groupings.

 Question Format